samtecspg/articulate/README.md

 3. Unzip and get a terminal or CMD in the release directory

-4. run `docker-compose up` (`sudo` might be needed)
+4. run `docker-compose up` (`sudo` might be needed, you can use -d after the up for it to be a daemon and run in the background)

-5. point your web browser at  http://localhost:3500 and enjoy Articulate
+5. point your web browser at  http://localhost:3000 and enjoy Articulate

 ## License
 ```